3Point1Four/3Point1Four/README.md

 Hey!

-I'm currently pursuing a degree in Computer Science Engineering at MPSTME
+I'm graduate in Computer Science, and love tinkering around with lil projects that I find interesting!

+I like Machine Learning, Data Analytics & App Development, but here you'll mostly find stuff that I do to learn & create :)

-I have used C, C++, R, Python, html, js, and dabbled in Java
+I have used C, C++, R, Python, html, js, and dabbled in Java.

-Interests: Machine Learning & Data Analysis & App Development

-sukhiapirann@gmail.com